jasleen1343/Simon-Says-Game/README.md

 # New Project
 This project was created from local system.
-This is a game build developed using HTML,CSS and Javascript.
+This is a game developed using HTML,CSS and Javascript.